Concepts

 Space

 You can be active in only one space at a time.
-If you join another user's space, you lose access to your own space balance/subscription and space API keys.
+If you join another user's space, you lose access to your own space's balance/subscription, API keys, and API endpoints.

 In the screenshot below, you can see the overview of a GPT for Sheets and Docs space with three space users.
 If you are on a subscription plan, your dashboard will show subscription details instead of a balance.